internet-relay-chat/IRCP/README.md

 * Capture `IRCOPS` & `STATS p` command outputs
 * Built in identd
 * Checking for IPv6 availability *(SSL= in 005 responses may help verify IPv6)*
-* Random nick changes for stealth on larger networks
 * Support for IRC servers using old versions of SSL

 ## Mirrors